Get troubleshooting advice for you and your IT administrators around issues related to single sign-on (SSO).

-- The SAML response does not contain the email value for the user so the user cannot be recognized (can also happen if your VPN/firewall cuts off parts of data transfer).
+The SAML response does not contain the email value for the user, so the user cannot be recognized (this can also happen if your VPN/firewall cuts off parts of data transfer).
 Ensure that the email is passed in the SAML traffic to Miro.

 This usually happens when there are issues with your profile on the Identity Provider end.

-- Your user profile in the Identity Provider system is configured incorrectly.
-For example you are not given the permission to sign into Miro (you don’t have a role assigned).
-If this is the case you probably won’t find Miro as a tile on your provider’s MyApps dashboard.
-Get in touch with your provider’s admin to get necessary permissions.
+Your user profile in the Identity Provider system is configured incorrectly.
+For example, you are not given permission to sign into Miro (you don’t have a role assigned).
+If this is the case, you probably won’t find Miro as a tile on your provider’s MyApps dashboard.
+Get in touch with your provider’s admin to get the necessary permissions.

-This means that you’re not supposed to access Miro from this page or that the SSO configuration in your Miro Enterprise account is not complete.
-In this case you might be able to log in from your MyApps dashboard.
+This means that you’re not supposed to access Miro from this page or that the SSO configuration in your Miro Enterprise plan is not complete.
+In this case, you might be able to log in from your MyApps dashboard.

-- SSO is enabled in your Miro account but the configuration has not been finished.
+- SSO is enabled in your Miro Enterprise plan but the configuration has not been finished.
 Get in touch with your IT department or Identity Provider Admin, so they finish the configuration according to these instructions.

 Azure or ADFS errors